Anna Nicole Smith: Court cases and bankruptcy

 In March 2002, a federal judge vacated the California bankruptcy court's ruling and issued a new ruling that reduced the award to $88 million.
 On December 30, 2004, a three-judge panel of the United States Court of Appeals for the Ninth Circuit reversed that decision on the grounds that the federal courts lacked jurisdiction to overrule the probate court's decision.

-In September 2005, the U.S. Supreme Court decided to hear the appeal of that decision.
+In September 2005, the U.S. Supreme Court agreed to hear the appeal of the Ninth Circuit decision.
 The George W. Bush administration directed Paul Clement, the United States Solicitor General, to intercede on Smith's behalf in the interest of expanding federal court jurisdiction over state probate disputes.
-On May 1, 2006, the Supreme Court unanimously decided in favor of Smith.
+On May 1, 2006, the Supreme Court unanimously decided in Smith's favor.
 Justice Ruth Bader Ginsburg wrote the opinion.
-The decision did not give Smith a portion of her husband's estate, but affirmed her right to pursue a share of it in federal court.
+The decision did not give Smith a portion of Marshall's estate, but affirmed her right to pursue a share of it in federal court.

 On June 20, 2006, E. Pierce Marshall died at age 67 from an infection.
-His widow and estate executor Elaine Tettemer Marshall, pursued the case on behalf of his estate.
+His widow and estate executor, Elaine Tettemer Marshall, pursued the case on behalf of his estate.
 After Smith's death in 2007, the case continued on behalf of Smith's infant daughter, Dannielynn Birkhead.
 In March 2010, an appeals court upheld the verdict barring Smith from the estate.
-Following the decision, lawyers for Smith's estate appealed the decision to the entire Ninth Circuit.
+Lawyers for Smith's estate appealed the decision to the entire Ninth Circuit.
 On May 6, 2010, the appeal was denied.

-In June 2011, in the case of Stern v.
+In June 2011, in Stern v.
 Marshall, the Supreme Court issued a ruling against Smith's estate, stating that the California bankruptcy court decision that gave her estate $475 million was made without subject-matter jurisdiction.
 The court agreed with the ruling of the Ninth Circuit that a bankruptcy court could not make a decision on an issue outside bankruptcy law.
-In August 2014, David O. Carter, a federal U.S. District Court judge in Orange County, California, rejected efforts to obtain about $44 million from the J. Howard Marshall estate.
+In August 2014, U.S. District Court judge David O. Carter rejected efforts to obtain about $44 million from the J. Howard Marshall estate.